What is a Carbon Foodprint? Why It Matters & How to Track It

 • Reducing your personal environmental impact

-• Supporting local and seasonal produce to decrease transportation emissions
+• Supporting local and seasonal produce to decrease transportation emissions (learn more about local foods and seasonal eating)

 • Making cost-effective and sustainable choices